 Archive for Marketing Funnel

-Show a little respect for your customers and don’t use customer journey mapping or value stream mapping in the sales process.
+Show a little respect for your customers and don’t use value stream mapping in the sales process.
 The problem is mapping becomes a prediction of what someone might do.
 We typically take that “prediction” and that “might” and turn them into a guide and should do.
 We end up trying to manage our customer through the flows that we have decided for them.

 If there is one tool in the Lean arsenal that is overused, it has to be Value Stream Mapping.
 We want to determine the current state and “fix” the process.
 The problem is that, in sales, there is seldom a current state.
 In the appropriate context where there is facts and evidence, it is excellent.
 However, in sales I question whether it should be introduced.
 In fact, I might go so far and say, “Value Stream Mapping is a process better left on the shop floor or at least on the supply side.”